Anthony Harris (safety): 2015 season

-On May 2, 2015, the Minnesota Vikings signed Harris as an undrafted free agent after he was not one of the 15 safeties selected during the 2015 NFL Draft.
+On May 2, 2015, the Minnesota Vikings signed Harris as an undrafted free agent after he was not one of the 15 safeties selected during the 2015 NFL draft.
 The Vikings signed him to a three-year, $1.58 million contract that includes a $10,000 signing bonus.
-Harris going undrafted surprised many scouts and analysts, due to the 2015 NFL Draft being very thin at the safety position with only four true safeties being selected in the first two rounds.
+Harris going undrafted surprised many scouts and analysts, due to the 2015 NFL draft being very thin at the safety position with only four true safeties being selected in the first two rounds.
 His fall in the draft was attributed to his shoulder injury and many reporting his recovery process could possibly extend into the beginning of the regular season.
 ESPN analyst Todd McShay listed Harris as the top undrafted free agent after the draft.

 Throughout his first training camp, Harris competed against Andrew Sendejo, Antone Exum, and Robert Blanton for the starting strong safety position.
 On September 5, 2015, he was waived by the Minnesota Vikings, but was re-signed to the practice squad the following day.

 On December 8, 2015, Harris was promoted to the active roster after spending the first 12 games on the practice squad.
-He was named the starting free safety, alongside cornerback Terrence Newman, after multiple injuries to safeties Harrison Smith, Andrew Sendejo, and Antone Exum.
+He was named the starting free safety, alongside cornerback Terrence Newman, after multiple injuries to safeties Harrison Smith, Sendejo, and Exum.
 On December 10, 2015, Harris made his first career start and professional regular season debut during a 23–20 loss to the Arizona Cardinals and led the team with eight combined tackles while also deflecting a deep pass attempt by Carson Palmer.
 The following game, he made his second consecutive start and collected five combined tackles and defended a pass in a 38–17 victory over the Chicago Bears.
 He finished his rookie season with 15 combined tackles (12 solo) and two pass deflections in four games and two starts.

-The Minnesota Vikings completed the 2015 season with an 11–5 record and finished atop the NFC North.
-On January 10, 2016, Harris appeared in his first career playoff game as the Vikings lost 10–9 to the Seattle Seahawks in the NFC Wildcard game.
+The Vikings completed the 2015 season with an 11–5 record and finished atop the NFC North.
+On January 10, 2016, Harris appeared in his first career playoff game as the Vikings lost 10–9 to the Seattle Seahawks in the NFC Wild Card Round.